Orthetrum caledonicum

 Orthetrum caledonicum, the blue skimmer, is a common Australian dragonfly in the family Libellulidae.

 Males have a powder blue thorax and abdomen pruinescent blue when mature.
 The females are brownish grey in colour while the teneral are yellow with black markings.
 They are medium in size, with a body length of 4.5 cm (2 in) and a wingspan of 7 cm (3 in).

 The species is widespread throughout mainland Australia and extending to Tasmania.
 It is also found in New Guinea, New Caledonia, Loyalty Islands and Lesser Sunda Islands.
 It inhabits a range of still and flowing water habitats including temporary waters.

+Etymology

+The genus name Orthetrum is derived from the Greek ὀρθός (orthos, "straight") and ἦτρον (ētron, "abdomen"), referring to the parallel-sided abdomen of the genus.

+The species name caledonicum is named for New Caledonia, where the original specimens of the species were collected.